• Skip To Content

 Tel: 01902 773626

-NHS Wolverhampton CCG has commissioned www.kooth.com to provide a free, safe, confidential and non-stigmatised way for young people aged 11-19 to receive counselling, advice and support online.
-It is available from 12pm until 10pm Monday to Friday whilst at weekends (Sat and Sun) it’s available from 6pm to 10pm, 365 days per year and provides a much needed out of hours service for advice and help.
+NHS Wolverhampton CCG has commissioned www.kooth.com to provide a free, safe, confidential and non-stigmatised way for young people aged 11 to 19 to receive counselling, advice and support online.
+It is available from 12.00pm until 10.00pm Monday to Friday whilst at weekends (Saturday and Sunday) it’s available from 6.00pm to 10.00pm, 365 days per year and provides a much needed out of hours service for advice and help.
 Young people self-refer to the service via www.kooth.com

 Dementia Services